M-Porter/small-state/README.md

 **small-state** was written in ES2015 and currently is not precompiled before distribution so Babel is currently needed to use.
 Currently, only `babel-preset-2015` is required to use the library but more may be included in the future.
 View `.babelrc` with each release to stay up to date with required Babel plugins.

+If you wish to use the UMD or CommonJS versions of the library, clone down the library and run `npm install` and `npm run build`.
+This will build the UMD, CommonJS and ES versions of the library.

 ## Usage

 ### Setup